scottish-government-design-system/designsystem.gov.scot/components/breadcrumbs/index.md

 ## About this component

-The breadcrumb is a sequence of links that shows where a currently viewed page sits in a website’s structure.
-The breadcrumb goes back to the home page via every step back from the current page.
+A breadcrumb trail is made up of a sequence of links which show where a currently viewed page sits in a website’s structure.
+Breadcrumb links go back to the home page via every step back from the current page.

-When using a breadcrumb:
+When using a breadcrumb trail:
 * it should include the user’s current page
-* the text of the current page link should be different to the other links in the breadcrumb
+* the text of the current page link should be different from the other links in the breadcrumb

-A breadcrumb should be used if a website has 2 or more levels in its structure.
+Breadcrumbs should be used if a website has 2 or more levels in its structure.

 If the page or website has a side or top level navigation, a breadcrumb may not be needed.